-- Solid concrete walls are more durable than modular walls such as concrete block or brick
+Are more durable than modular walls such as concrete block or brick

-- Water problems are greatly reduced with solid concrete walls
+Water Problems are greatly reduced with solid concrete walls

-- There are fewer warranty issues and fewer callbacks with poured concrete walls
+There are fewer warranty issues and fewer callbacks with poured concrete walls

-- A concrete wall can be backfilled within 7 days of completion
+A concrete wall can be backfilled within 7 days of completion

-- The homeowner's resale value will be greater with poured concrete walls.
+The homeowner's resale value will be greater with poured concrete walls.

-- Basement insulation is better with a concrete poured wall.
+Basement insulation is better with a concrete poured wall.